Strand School: Relocation to South London

 In 1907 the Board of Education determined that a mere basement was insufficient for a school.
 The threat of withdrawal of grant support caused the LCC to undertake to provide new buildings in Elm Park, between Tulse Hill and Brixton Hill in South London.
 In 1909 government of the school was handed over to a committee, which included LCC representatives.
-As a condition of the incorporation of King's College into the University of London, under the terms of the King's College London Transfer Act 1908, the civil service classes for adults had to be placed under separate administration, so Braginton agreed to make the necessary arrangements: he relinquished the headmastership in 1909, to run St George's College for women, Red Lion Square, and St George's College for men in Kingsway.
+As a condition of the incorporation of King's College into the University of London, under the terms of the King's College London (Transfer) Act 1908 (8 Edw.
+7. c. xxxix), the civil service classes for adults had to be placed under separate administration, so Braginton agreed to make the necessary arrangements: he relinquished the headmastership in 1909, to run St George's College for women, Red Lion Square, and St George's College for men in Kingsway.
 R.B.
 Henderson took over as headmaster of Strand School in 1910, and he it was who supervised the move to South London in 1913.

 After the move to its new red brick premises, Strand flourished as a grammar school.
 Though its priority had been to prepare candidates for the civil service, it went on to offer courses leading to the Ordinary and Advanced level GCE examinations.
 Extra-curricular activities included a variety of sports such as football, cricket, swimming, athletics, boxing and fives.
 Games and social activities were organised on a House system, with boys being allocated a house on entering the school and thereafter being guided by a housemaster.
 There was active competition between the school's six houses: Arundel, Bedford, Exeter, Kings, Lancaster, and Salisbury.
 These are the names of streets off the Strand, plus Kings College.
 Salisbury Street no longer exists.

 The school had an annual sports day, which was held on the school field until 1952, when Tulse Hill Comprehensive was built there.

 There were a number of societies, including a debating society, a dramatic society and, in later years, a film society.
 The cadet force, had air force and army sections, the latter affiliated to the Kings Royal Rifle Corps.
 The school published each July and December The Strand School Magazine.
 A printing press in the gallery above the main hall turned out three school calendars a year, one for each term, visiting cards, membership cards for school societies and letter-headings, as well as programmes for school plays.